 I received this recipe in the mail with my monthly Weight Watchers membership card.

-Either way, I’d make these muffins whether I was on Weight Watchers or not.
+These are so good, I’d make these muffins whether I was on a diet or not.

 Sneak In Zucchini and Nobody Will Know

-To be honest though, you really don’t taste the zucchini in these muffins.
+Honestly though, you really don’t even taste the zucchini in these muffins.

-So if you want to sneak in some veggies to your loved ones with these muffins, they will never know the difference.
+So, if you want to sneak in some veggies to your loved ones with this recipe, they will never know the difference.

 Note: This post contains affiliate links.
 That means if you click on a link and make a purchase we may receive a small commission.
 Thank you!

 First, if you’re looking for a good, inexpensive muffin pan, look no further than Amazon.

 With 1,529 reviews at 4 1/2 stars (as of this writing), you know it’s a good pan.